 In addition to reading their chosen books, class participants had filled out the participant surveys, allowing me to focus the content each night on topics where my students needed and wanted to gain knowledge.
 We had lively discussions both nights and worshipped together with gracefulness, even though the video conferencing makes unison singing and speaking a challenge.
 Most importantly, we were able to bond as a group from miles apart.

 Often “the way we’ve always done things” is the way we continue simply because we know it works.
 For this confirmation class, first we were forced to flex because of changes in our parish budget.
 Next, we were forced to flex because of weather conditions.
 Our flexibility allowed us to create a new way of forming faithful adults which was both enjoyable and successful.
 I give thanks for the impediments that brought us to this place.

-Helen Svodoba-Barber is the rector of St Luke's, Durham, NC.
+Helen Svoboda-Barber is the rector of St Luke's, Durham, NC.
 In her free time, she is the director of Women Embodying Executive Leadership (WEEL), a cohort discernment program for Episcopal clergywomen, and is active in her co-housing community, Eno Commons.
-Helen and her husband have two children and a ridiculous Cocker Spaniel named Izzie.
+Helen and her husband have two children and a ridiculous Clumber Spaniel named Izzie.

 *Malcolm Knowles developed theories of adult learning in the mid-20th century that we still practice today.
 More information about Knowles can be found here.